⚠️ Universal Analytics no longer processes data for standard GA accounts.

 Audience > Overview

 The Audience overview provides a great place to start.
 It shows you how many users have found and read your publications.
-It also contains several metrics that indicate how these users are engaging with your content.
+It also contains several metrics indicating how these users engage with your content.

 Understanding the metrics:

-- Users vs. New Users = Users are visitors who have initiated at least one session within a specified period.
-New users have not visited your publications before, where returning users did (click here for more information).
+• Users vs. New Users = Users are visitors who have initiated at least one session within a specified period.
+New users have not visited your publications before, whereas returning users did (click here for more information).

-- Avg.
+• Avg.
 Session Duration = Another helpful metric to gauge user engagement.
-In essence, the longer they stay, the more intriguing your content must be.
-The duration mainly depends on the size of the publication, but it can also be influenced by the number and length of videos you add.
+The longer they stay, the more intriguing your content must be.
+The duration mainly depends on the publication size, but it can also be influenced by the number and length of videos you add.

-- Bounce Rate = A session bounces when a user closes the publication without having interacted with any of its content.
+• Bounce Rate = A session bounces when a user closes the publication without interacting with any of its content.
 The percentage of the sessions that bounce is called the bounce rate.

 TIP: Use Segments to find the results for a single publication.
 If you activate multiple segments, one per publication, you can even compare different publications against each other.